cranchange/cran_change.org/letter.md

 We therefore petition CRAN's administrators to make the following reforms to ensure CRAN continues to serve the R community as a robust, comprehensive, and diverse R package ecosystem:

 ## 1. Consult with the community to create a policy on archival.

+Archived packages that are resubmitted may increase the overhead on CRAN administrators if these packages are rereviewed as if was their first submission.
+We propose implementing an archive policy that will decrease the number of packages needing to be resubmitted and rereviewed.

 For example: Minimum 6 weeks for policy change, 6 weeks for failing tests.
 12 weeks for tests failing on platforms that are difficult to access.